WHAT IS XDP?

 - If needed, seek mental health care.

-The Sunshine Care Foundation is focused on finding a cure for XDP.
-For this reason, we currently fund several scientists around the world through the Collaborative Center for X-Linked Dystonia Parkinsonism at the Massachusetts General Hospital (CCXDP).
-Scientists affiliated with CCXDP are working hard at finding the cure every day.
-Patients who would like to participate in our research may join our large family pedigree studies and donate blood so that we can better the genetics behind XDP.
-Because XDP is a disease that affects the brain, patients may also choose to donate their brains to science after they die so that we may speed up finding the cure.
-For more information, please contact the Foundation at the number below.
+The Sunshine Care Foundation is focused on finding a cure for XDP and currently funds scientists around the world through the Collaborative Center for X-Linked Dystonia Parkinsonism at the Massachusetts General Hospital (CCXDP).
+Patients who want to participate in our ‘Research for the Cure’ may join our large family pedigree studies and donate blood so that we can better understand the genetics behind XDP.
+Because XDP is a brain disease, patients may also choose to donate their brains to science after they die so that we may speed up finding the cure.